xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

-n148 - **Smallest Unused ID** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!! n149 - **Color Ghost** Check main solution and also alternative one n151 - **String Cleaning** Check alternative solution that doesn't include REGEX!!!!
+n148 - **Smallest Unused ID** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!! n149 - **Color Ghost** Check main solution and also alternative one n151 - **String Cleaning** Check alternative solution that doesn't include REGEX!!!! n153 - **Define a card suit** Check more elegant alternative solutions